gbmhunter/blog/content/electronics/circuit-design/rfid.md

 ## Metal Compatible

-Specialised tags/inlays exist for attaching/putting in close proximity to metal in where a normal tags range would be greatly limited/not work at all.
+Specialized tags/inlays exist for attaching/putting in close proximity to metal in where a normal tags range would be greatly limited/not work at all.
 They are normally more expensive than the standard RFID products.
 Xerafy makes a range of these metal-compatible tags/inlays.
 The article "Small Proximity Coupled Ceramic Patch Antenna For UHF RFID Tag Mountable On Metallic Objects" is an interesting read if you want to know more about metal-compatible RFID products.
 The following picture is a cross-section of the proposed antenna in the article.

 {{< figure src="/images/2012/11/metallic-rfid-antenna-geometry-with-coupled-ceramic-patch.png" width="348px" caption="A cross-section of the proposed antenna in the article 'Small Proximity Coupled Ceramic Patch Antenna For UHF RFID Tag Mountable On Metallic Objects'.
 Image from http://www.jpier.org/PIERC/pierc04/10.08061809.pdf."  >}}